-Wildfires are ravaging the southwest United States already this year, with the McBride fire affecting the area around Ruidoso, New Mexico and the Hermit’s Peak fire blazing east of Santa Fe, New Mexico.
-Our team of experienced wildfire lawyers are assisting victims of both wildfires.
+Wildfires are ravaging the southwest United States already this year, our team of experienced wildfire lawyers are assisting victims of both wildfires.
 Visit our resource center below to find out more.

-Landowners and residents in Texas, New Mexico, Colorado, Kansas, and Oklahoma suffer the devastation and financial loss caused by wildfires every year.
+Landowners and residents in Texas, Oklahoma and Kansas suffer the devastation and financial loss caused by wildfires every year.
 Winds and drought conditions across the area often warn of a bad wildfire season to follow.
 2022 is one such year.
 The United States southwest and mountain west regions have been experiencing, larger, more complex, and more damaging wildfire in recent years.

-Joe Lovell, Kevin Isern, and Brian Farabough lead the firm’s wildfire property damage practice group, working with experienced wildfire experts, engineers, agronomists, arborists, soil experts, and dedicated staff to get you the compensation you deserve for your loss.
+Kevin Isern and Brian Farabough lead the firm’s wildfire property damage practice group, working with experienced wildfire experts, engineers, agronomists, arborists, soil experts, and dedicated staff to get you the compensation you deserve for your loss.

 Hermits Peak Fire Resource Center